5 Tips for Breastfeeding in Public

 Deciding to Breastfeed in Public

-If you're concerned about breastfeeding in public, it's important to know that every mother has the right to breastfeed their baby anywhere.
+If you're concerned about breastfeeding in public , it's important to know that every mom has the right to breastfeed their baby anywhere.
 There are laws that protect your right to breastfeed in public.
-Visit the National Conference of State Legislatures website for specific information on the laws regarding breastfeeding in your state.
-In the meantime, below are some points to consider if you're uncertain about breastfeeding in public:

-Breastfeeding in public is your decision, not anyone else’s
+1. Breastfeeding in public is your decision, not anyone else’s.

-If you’re on the fence about breastfeeding in public, reach out to other moms to find out how it is for them.
+If you’re on the fence about breastfeeding in public , reach out to other moms to find out how it is for them.
 Their feedback and experiences can help you decide whether it’s something you’ll want to do, too.

 5 Tips for Breastfeeding in Public

-Have supplies on hand.
+2. Have supplies on hand.
 You might like to have nursing pads with you to absorb any breast milk leakage.
-If you like, pack a light blanket or nursing cover to discreetly cover your baby while breastfeeding in public.
+If you like, pack a light blanket or nursing cover to discreetly cover your baby while breastfeeding in public .
 Have a bottle of water on hand as you may become thirsty while breastfeeding.
 Depending on the size of your baby’s diaper bag, you may also like to pack burp cloths and a nursing pillow.

 The Bottom Line

 When you're a nursing mom, breastfeeding in public is a normal part of daily life.
-Keep in mind that every mother has the right to nurse wherever they like.
-Following the tips and taking some of the steps described above can help boost your confidence and make breastfeeding in public more comfortable for you.
-It’s OK to be uneasy at first.
-The more you practice, the better you’ll get!
+Keep in mind that every mom has the right to nurse wherever they like.

 Read more about breastfeeding your baby as well as breastfeeding and going back to work.